1Konny/FGSM/README.md

 <br>

 #### Targeted attack
-from the left, legitimate examples, perturbed examples, and indication of perturbed images that led the classifier to predict an input as the target
+from the left, legitimate examples, perturbed examples, and indication of perturbed images that led the classifier to predict an input as the target, respectively
 1. targeted attack(9), iteration : 1, epsilon : 0.03
 ![targeted1](misc/targetd_9_1.PNG)
 2. targeted attack(9), iteration : 5, epsilon : 0.03